-Nutrition screening is performed on all students upon admission to the residential program.
-Those students identified with risk factors are referred to the RD who conducts a thorough nutrition assessment.
+Nutrition screening is performed on all students, upon admission to the residential program, to determine, if a child is at nutritional risk.
+Those students identified with risk factors are referred to the Clinical Dietitian, who conducts a thorough nutrition assessment.
 Special dietary or physical activity needs are identified and discussed in individualized nutrition counseling session(s).
 The parents/guardians are usually included, to the extent possible.

 e.
-Staff Qualifications and Professional Development
+Nutrition Staff Qualifications and Professional Development

 All school nutrition program directors, managers, and staff will meet or exceed hiring and annual continuing education/training requirements in the USDA professional standards for child nutrition professionals.
-These school nutrition personnel will refer to USDA's Professional Standards for School Nutrition Standards website to search for training that meets their learning needs.
+These school nutrition personnel will refer to USDA's Professional

+Standards for School Nutrition Standards website to search for training that meets their learning needs.